 The Library currently holds a small audio/video collection with about 60 CDs and DVDs on acupuncture, pain management and bodywork.
-These items may be borrowed for two weeks and used at home unless required for a class, in which case they may be used in the library on the 2 available computers.
+These may be checked out for two weeks.

-The Library currently has two computers available for student use, along with a wireless DSL Internet connection.
+The Library currently has two computers available for student use when the campus is open, along with a wireless DSL Internet connection.
 See Library staff for wireless security code.

 Please note that the Library and AIMC Berkeley will not be responsible for files left on the computer.
-Files disappear daily when the computers are turned off.
+Abandoned files are regularly discarded.